rbowsley/lamplighthelp/source/3-2-0_Search_Bar.markdown

 # 3.2.0 Search Bar

-> The search bar in the top right-hand corner of each screen lets you search in three ways - search as you type to find {{people}}, a full search of the whole database or the option to search the help manual
+> The search bar in the top right-hand corner of each screen can be used in three ways - to find {{people}}, to do a full search of the database or to search for help

 In the top right-hand corner of each screen there is a search bar.